How to Save Money on Travel

 If you plan to rent a car, inquire about parking.
 The property may come with free parking which is a big bonus if you plan to rent a car.

-But if you have to stay at a hotel…
+But if you stay at a hotel…

 If you prefer a hotel, compare the price for booking directly vs. through a travel aggregator site, like Expedia or TripAdvisor.
 If you find a lower price with an aggregator, some hotels will match that price, and then you can earn points through the hotel’s loyalty program.
+When you’re booking, look at the amenities.
+Fees for parking, meals, or high-speed internet should be factored into the overall price.

 Get loyal